chitoroagad/cv/main.typ

 - Maintain a personal configuration of NixOS + home-manager to create a completely pure/functional workflow.
 - Experiment with upstream packages/features leading to open-source PRs.
 - Constantly iterating to perfect my workflow/dev environment.
-- Allows me to always fallback to working state when experimenting and take my workflow to any machine.
+- Allows me to always fall back to working state when experimenting and take my workflow to any machine.
-- Includes custom front-end shell (app launcher, status bar, notification, etc).
+- Includes custom front-end shell (app launcher, status bar, notification, etc.).

 #project(
   name: "Syllabus Generator",